Peter King's Monday Morning QB: On Browns, Draft

 • Good nugget from Peter Schrager about the Patriots and Mayfield.
 On the NFL Network telecast, Schrager said the Patriots spent time Monday with Mayfield, which raised some eyebrows.
 Mike Reiss, in his Sunday column on ESPN, added the fact that it was offensive coordinator Josh McDaniels who visited Mayfield in his hometown of Austin on Monday.
 That would lend credence to the theory in some corners that if Mayfield dropped down to, say, six or seven in round one, New England might have been able to offer enough to move up from the 23rd pick in the round to tempt a team in trade.

 • Hue Jackson insists he’s on board.
 “I’m ecstatic,” Jackson told me Sunday afternoon.
 “Ecstatic to have such a real football guy as John on board, and ecstatic about this quarterback.”
-Dorsey and assistant GM Eliot Wolf said Jackson was fully supportive of the Mayfield pick, despite reports that Jackson wasn’t involved in the analysis or the pick.
+Dorsey and assistant GM Eliot Wolf said Jackson was fully supportive of the Mayfield pick, despite reports that Jackson wasn’t involved in the analysis or the selection.
 “That’s not the way it works here,” Jackson said.
 “We went through this together.
 John Dorsey came here to help me, help us move the organization forward.
 When you’ve got a GM picking players for the coach without consulting the coach, then the GM should go coach the team.
 We had good interaction on this pick when we went through it all.”
 On Mayfield: “Baker definitely has NFL arm talent.
 He has the passion, the ability to complete balls at all levels of the field, and he has the air about him.
 He exudes confidence.
 People will be amazed at how strong his arm is.”

 • Mayfield won’t be a happy backup.
 Jackson: “My plan is for Tyrod Taylor to be the starter, and to play the season.
 But I am not going to stop Baker from competing.
 If he gets it fast enough, great.
 John has established a good quarterback room, with Tyrod and Drew Stanton and now Baker.
 They’ll make each other better.”
 Mayfield: “That’s not going to change my mindset.
 Whatever the coaches say, that’s their decision and I’ll respect it.
 They have obviously said Tyrod is the starter and again, I respect that.
 We’ll see.
 I know I will be able to learn a lot from Tyrod and Drew.
 All I can do is work hard, put everything out there on the field, and let the coaches make the decisions they’re going to make.”

 • A preview of my story this week.
-In my SI story, I tell a story of one of the bricks in the wall of Cleveland’s decision.
+In my SI story, I talk about one of the bricks in the wall of Cleveland’s decision.

 Something happened that only a very observant person might notice about the kind of respect his Oklahoma teammates had for Mayfield.
 When he walked into the Oklahoma indoor practice facility for his workout in front of the Browns, seven teammates were there to catch balls for him, and they were stretching on the other end of the field.
 Mayfield cupped his hands and called out a two-syllable signal to them: “HEE HEE!”